Ignoring Files

 Usage

-Create a file in your root project folder named .jscramblerignore.
+First, you need to create a file in your root project folder named .jscramblerignore.
 This file specifies files that Jscrambler should intentionally ignore when protecting an Application.
 These files will not be protected neither will they affect your files limit.

 Specifying files to exclude (Patterns)